Skip to content

 3. Enter a description.

-4. Set the Expires column to a value that aligns with your Company's policies.
+4. Set the Expires column to a value that aligns with your company's policies.

 5. Click Add.

-6. Copy the Secret Value.
+6. Copy the Value.

 Configure API Permissions